pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum3-nft.md

 is **irreversible** and **transparently traceable**.

+---

+#### ChatGPT: "meaning"

+This statement describes what a **Non-Fungible Token (NFT)** does in the context of digital art and collectibles.

+---

+##### What the Statement Means

+An NFT acts like a **digital certificate of authenticity and ownership** stored on a blockchain.

+It makes three things permanently and publicly verifiable:

+###### 1. Origin

+The blockchain records **who created the NFT first**.

+* The creator’s wallet address is visible.
+* The minting transaction shows exactly when the NFT was created.
+* Anyone can verify the original source.

+**Example:** If Beeple mints an artwork, the blockchain proves that the NFT originated from Beeple’s wallet.

+---

+###### 2. Originality

+The NFT proves which token is the **original unique asset**.

+* The token has a unique ID.
+* It cannot be duplicated in the same way.
+* Copies of the image may exist, but only one token (or a limited edition set) is recognized as authentic.

+**Important:** The NFT does **not** prevent others from copying the image file.
+It proves which version is the authentic one.

+---

+###### 3. Possession (Ownership Chain)

+The blockchain records every transfer of ownership.

+* Creator → first buyer → second buyer → current owner.
+* This forms a complete provenance chain.

+This is similar to how museums track ownership history for famous paintings.

+---

+##### Irreversible and Transparently Traceable

+###### Irreversible

+Once transactions are confirmed on the blockchain, they are effectively permanent and cannot be altered.

+###### Transparently Traceable

+Anyone can inspect the transaction history using blockchain explorers such as [Etherscan](https://etherscan.io?utm_source=chatgpt.com).

+---

+##### Example

+Suppose an artist mints an NFT of a digital painting:

+1. The minting transaction shows the creator and timestamp.
+2. The token ID establishes the original NFT.
+3. Each sale is recorded permanently.
+4. The current owner can be verified at any time.

+Even if thousands save the image, the blockchain identifies the authentic NFT and its ownership history.

+---

+##### Real-World Analogy

+Think of an NFT as the digital equivalent of:

+* A signed certificate of authenticity,
+* A serial number,
+* And a complete ownership record.

+The image itself is like a poster print; the NFT is the legally recognized certificate proving authenticity and provenance.

+---

+##### In One Sentence

+An NFT allows anyone to verify **who created a digital artwork, which token is the authentic original, and the complete history of ownership**, with records that are public and effectively permanent.

+---

 So what does that mean?

-We have the **origin** of this particular NFT and the origin is somehow being expressed by the owner of this smart contract.
+We have the **origin** of this particular NFT and the origin is somehow being expressed by the **owner of this smart contract** (Gavin Evans).

-We can check if the JPEG has been manipulated or not.
+**We can check if the JPEG has been manipulated or not.**
-So if someone manipulates the JPEG, if someone tells you that's the image of Daniel Craig, you just compare it to the hash that's being stored in the NFT.
+So if someone manipulates the JPEG, if someone tells you that's the image of Daniel Craig, you **just compare it to the hash that's being stored in the NFT**.
 And then you see, no, it's not the original image, so you always can check that.

-And you can somehow own it suddenly and you have some kind of possession and a chain because if you sell it, then someone else... this address is replaced.
+And you can somehow **own** (possess) it suddenly and you have some kind of **possession and a chain** because **if you sell it**, then someone else... this **address is replaced**.
-But it's still on the blockchain because we never delete something.
+But it's still on the blockchain because **we never delete something**.
-We just put another entry behind that so that the next one is then `0x471112`, or whatever, who owns the NFT.
+We **just put another entry behind that** so that the next one is then `0x471112`, or whatever, who owns the NFT.

 So it's also **not a copy protection**.
 When we discussed it with the auction, then the owner of the auction house, he said, well, it is a copy protection.
 No, it's not.
 It doesn't hinder you to copy the images.
-**It just makes it unique, identifiable, and collectable.**
+**It just makes it unique, identifiable, and collectible.**
 That is the whole issue or the whole promise of that.
 It's easy to copy, it's absolutely easy to copy it.
 What I can do, for example, is that I just go here to a website,